jedazard/MVR/README.md

 ===============
 ### Description

-MVR (Mean-Variance Regularization) is a non-parametric method for joint adaptive mean-variance regularization and variance stabilization of high-dimensional data.
+Implements a non-parametric method for joint adaptive mean-variance regularization and variance stabilization of high-dimensional data (Dazard and Rao, 2012).
 It is suited for handling difficult problems posed by high-dimensional multivariate datasets (_p_ >> _n_ paradigm), such as in omics-type data, among which are that the variance is often a function of the mean, variable-specific estimators of variances are not reliable, and tests statistics have low powers due to a lack of degrees of freedom.

 Key features include: